 For change to happen, to take root and to be long-lasting, people need to have a say in the goals and how to accomplish them.
 Our work is to help support the community partnerships and coalitions to translate that voice and vision into systemic solutions.
 Strong, diverse coalitions can advance policies that allow promising, community-driven educational models to thrive and be sustained.
 Policies and practices that intentionally lift up people of color will promote collective healing and better outcomes for people of all races – which can build a society and economy that are just and equitable for everyone.

-Leaders and Educators Advancing Diversity, Equity, and Racial justice (LEADER)
+Leaders in Education Advancing Diversity, Equity, and Racial justice (LEADER)

 Fostering Diverse Teachers and Leaders in the Education System

 Teachers and principals are central to the work of supporting the postsecondary dreams of students and dismantling racism.
 BIPOC students who are exposed to teachers who reflect their race and ethnicity have higher graduation rates, and when adults in schools reflect communities, authentic school/community partnership are better positioned to transform schools in ways that dismantle racism and benefit from the wisdom & vision of families.
 Yet, racism has led to an education workforce that does not reflect the diversity of Washington’s students and many educators are underprepared to teach and lead in ways that honor all learners, respect communities, and challenge inequitable practices.